Dear Washington Residents,

 “And Justice For All” Posters

 The public must be told of their right to file a discrimination complaint with USDA.
 The “And Justice for All” poster must be visibly displayed in meeting rooms and the main office.
-This advises participants that they can file complaints with the Office of Equal Opportunity at:
+This advises participants that they can file complaints with the WSU Office of Compliance and Civil Rights at:

 Office of the Assistant Secretary for Civil Rights